180112/blogdown.source/content/project/example-project.md

 +++
 # Date this page was created.
-date = "2018-09-24"
+date = "2018-11-21"

-# Project title.
-title = "My project"
+title = "Planning an Erasmus"

 # Project summary to display on homepage.
-summary = "A short summary of my project."
+summary = "In ordre to practice Japanese, I want to do a course in Japan.
+My first step is so to find out which university/lab I want and contact them."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "project.jpg"
+image_preview = "Temple.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["science", "biology"]
+tags = ["science", "biology", "japan", "erasmus", "course"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""